A grand house with a huge yard and deck.

 Things To Consider Before Using A Jumbo Loan

 What would a jumbo loan mean for your finances?
 The upfront cost alone can be prohibitive for many borrowers.
-While conforming loans allow down payments as low as 3%, most jumbo loan borrowers are required to put down a minimum of 20%.
+While conforming loans allow down payments as low as 3%, most jumbo loan borrowers are required to put down a minimum of more than 10%.
 They’ll also need to have a credit score in the 700s and a DTI of 45% or lower to qualify.

 If you’re able to meet these requirements, a jumbo loan may be beneficial for you.
 But before you enter the home buying process, be sure you know what the loan limits are for your area and that you understand what a conforming versus a non-conforming loan would mean for your financial situation.